 Microsoft’s first smartphone won’t likely impress you if you’re looking for your next high-end device.
 While the Lumia 535 waves goodbye to the Nokia brand, it doesn’t replace it with any flair.

-Sporting a quad-core 1.2GHz Qualcomm Snapdragon 200 processor and a 5-inch 960×540-pixel display, the phone is decidedly aimed at the lower end of the market, although it is running the latest Windows Phone 8.1.
+Sporting a quad-core 1.2GHz Qualcomm Snapdragon 200 processor and a 5-inch 960×540-pixel display, the phone is decidedly aimed at the lower end of the market, although it is running the latest windows 7 deals.
 The price of just €110 makes it pretty affordable even for developing countries — that translates to roughly $135, £85 or AU$155, although expect final local prices to vary with taxes and subsidies.